season-7/PemaHotel/README.md

 # PemaHotel

-**Pema Hotel is a smaple hotel offerring several services in town.The online site can be found here** [PemaHotel](http://pemahotel-16472.bitballoon.com/).
+**Pema Hotel is a sample hotel offerring several services in town.The online site can be found here** [PemaHotel](http://pemahotel.bitballoon.com/).

 It Includes: